AyeshaTehreeem/Book-Recommender/README.md

 # Book-Recommendation-System
 ![Books](https://github.com/AyeshaTehreeem/Book-Recommender/blob/main/book.jpg)

-This is a recommendation system that goes into 2.4 Lakh distinct books and recommends Top 50 books and also recommends 5 similar books based on the input given by user.
-Used Falsk for Frontend and collaborative recommender at the backend
+This Book Recommendation System processes data from 2.4 Lakh distinct books and recommends the top 50 books based on overall ratings and user feedback, as well as 5 similar books based on the user's selected input.
+The system utilizes Flask for the frontend interface and a collaborative filtering algorithm for the backend recommendation engine.

+# Features

-- __Top 50__:
+- __Top 50 recommendations__:

-Provides Top 50 books with each book over 250 ratings
+-Provides the top 50 books, each with over 250 ratings.

-- __Recommender__:
+- __Similar Book Recommender__:

-Provides top 5 similar books based on the input given by user
+-Recommends 5 books similar to the one selected by the user.
+Uses collaborative filtering techniques to find books that share similar characteristics or have been enjoyed by similar users.

 # Dataset Used